Unknown's avatar

 My unconscious seems to have had a different opinion.

 Somehow, without my conscious intention, an animal made its way into my very first novel.
 That novel, Casino Robbery, certainly drew on some of my own life experiences.
-I don’t think I ever thought about whether or not to include a pet in the story, but it seemed to naturally spring from the plot of the novel.
+I don’t think I ever thought about whether or not to include a pet in the story, but it seemed to naturally spring from the novel’s plot.

 Early in the storyline, the protagonist, Arthur Mitchell, a mild-mannered accountant working at a Las Vegas casino, witnesses a robbery in which his fiancée is killed.
 Arthur proceeds to adopt her dog, a black Labrador named Plutus.
-Somehow Plutus not only snuck into a couple of scenes in that novel, but he went on to become a regular member of the cast for Casino Robbery and the two succeeding Arthur Mitchell Mysteries.
+Somehow, Plutus not only snuck into a couple of scenes in that novel but also became a regular cast member for Casino Robbery and the two succeeding Arthur Mitchell Mysteries.

 That Plutus would make friends with a cat seemed only natural.
 So somehow Plutus got Aspen, the cat, an audition, and on the story goes.